 How has onboarding gone?
 Has there been enough support for this person to succeed?

 No: Sporadic and intermittent support has left the employee without a clear sense of purpose or direction.
-This is a management issue, see how you can turn it around.
+This is a management issue and usually means a formal onboarding program needs to be developed.

 Would the employee benefit from a mentor?